-Applies to all program scholars, lecturers, faculty, staff, interns, Lecturer, tutors and student workers.
-It is the responsibility of all members identified defined above to preserve and protect confidential student and office business information.
+Applies to all program scholars, lecturers, faculty, staff, interns, tutors and student workers.
+It is the responsibility of all members identified above to preserve and protect confidential scholar & office business information.

-Confidential Student Information includes: Any individually identifiable information in possession or derived directly from the student, conversations, research records and financial information.
+Confidential Scholar / Student Information includes: Any individually identifiable information in possession or derived directly from the student, conversations, research records and financial information.
 Examples include, but are not limited to:

-- Students academic record(s) - Verbal information provided by or about a student. - Social Security Number or Tax Identification Number - Students telephone number and home address
+- Scholar academic record(s) - Verbal information provided by or about a student - Social Security Number or Tax Identification Number - Scholars telephone number, email address, and home address